Customer Crisis Fund

 To receive a grant from the Customer Crisis Fund, you need to meet a few criteria:

-- You need to be the residential account holder.
+- Be a residential account holder.

 - Your account must have overdue payments and be facing disconnection.
-Your current bill isn’t eligible for a CCF grant if it is not overdue or if there are credits on the account.
+Your current bill isn't eligible for a grant if it is not overdue or if there are credits on the account.

 - You must have experienced a life event, within the last 12 months, that caused a temporary financial crisis.